patatetom/dupdnp/README.md

 * the first sort is done very logically and as often on the file size,
 * the second sort simply rests on the file header, that is, the first kilobyte,
 * the third sort is based on the [digital fingerprint](https://en.wikipedia.org/w/index.php?title=Message_digest) of the first megabyte of the file,
-* the fourth and last sort takes place on the digital fingerprint of the file.
+* the fourth and last sort takes place on the digital fingerprint of the full file.